paulodevbr/DroidHealth/README.md

 ###Description

-DroidHealth is an Android application with the main idea of teaching the user how to be healthy just following simple advices.
-These advices are related to physical activities, sleepness, healthy eating, and hydration.
+DroidHealth is an Android application with the main idea of teaching the user how to be healthy.
+The user just have to follow simple advices: related to physical activities, sleepness, healthy eating, and hydration.